frankshearar/Home/Backporting-PC-to-msbuild--restore.md

   * Make warnings disableable through `nowarn` and possibly a flag
   * (even later) Make dotnet and dotnet msbuild warn for all types, if there's a P.C. proj
   * (even later) With 17.0/6.0, start warning in nuget.exe and VS as well
-* Allow PackageSaveMode from config, not from command line flag
-* Don't port DirectDownload over

 ## See Also